Russia reveals a formidable nuclear-powered space tug

 However, the development of nuclear reactors for space still had to take place on Earth, where environmental and safety concerns slowed down the progress in this field.

-With a large portfolio of nuclear technology and a hefty budget, the Russian Ministry of Defense apparently became the primary backer of the first post-Soviet attempt to build a nuclear power-generating system for space.
+With a large portfolio of nuclear technology and a hefty budget, the Russian Ministry of Defense seemingly became the primary backer of the first post-Soviet attempt to build a nuclear power-generating system for space.
 Not surprisingly, the work on the reactor was largely classified, but in 2020, KB Arsenal released photos showing what appeared to be the assembly of the full-scale TEM vehicle or its prototype and an animation of its deployment in orbit.

 The TEM space tug explained